jliocsar/bitbucket-mcp-server/README.md

 ## Install

+First clone this repository somewhere you'd like.

-First you will need `bun` installed locally:
+Then, you will need `bun` installed locally:

 ```sh
 curl -fsSL https://bun.sh/install | bash
 ```

-Then in your MCP servers settings:
+Finally, add the `bitbucket-mcp-server` entry to your MCP servers settings:

 ```json
 {